 FOOTBALLQ.
 What does it cost to become a Tyee Club football member?

-There are numerous giving levels for the 2012 and 2013 Husky Football seasons to match your desired seating locations.
-Click here for the 2012 Husky Football map at CenturyLink Field and click here for a map of the 2013 donation levels in the newly renovated Husky Stadium.Q.
+There are numerous giving levels for the 2013 Husky Football season to match your desired seating locations.
+Click here for a map of the the newly renovated Husky Stadium.Q.
 Where will the seats be located?

-View the links above for exact seating locations based on donation levels.Q.
+View the link above for exact seating locations based on donation levels.Q.
 What is a general rule of thumb regarding getting the best possible seats?

 The seat selection process will allow you to choose whatever seat you would like that is available at your appointment time.
 The higher your priority rank, the earlier your appointment time which will give you the most seats to choose from.

 MEN'S BASKETBALLQ.
 What does it cost to become a Men's Basketball Tyee Club member?

 There are five giving levels for men's basketball: $1,100 per seat, $950 per seat, $500 per seat, $250 per seat and $150 per seat.
 Tyee Club members are seated based on their overall men’s basketball rank.
 Each level has a rank qualification (i.e. to purchase $1,100 Tyee Club seats, a donor must have a rank of 300 or better).Q.
 What are the Team Support Groups?

 Husky men's basketball team support group donors help provide the necessary funding it takes to run a nationally ranked program.
 Supporters can choose to donate at three levels, Coaches Corner $500, Husky VIPs $1000, or Husky Hoopsters $2500 in addition to their seat contributions.
 Both clubs are invited to social events throughout the basketball season, including one training table meal with the team, private practice and breakfast with Coach Romar and Coach McGuff.Q.
 Where will the seats be located?